sagardsaxena/on-policy/README.md

 ### 2.4 GRF

-we would suggest to check out [football](https://github.com/google-research/football/blob/master/README.md) to install football environment.
+Please see the [football](https://github.com/google-research/football/blob/master/README.md) repository to install the football environment.

 ## 3.Train
 Here we use train_mpe.sh as an example: